George Whitworth Honors

 *These credits are in addition to HN 300H and HN 400H

-To be a George Whitworth Scholar, a student must complete at least 18 credits with a grade of "C" or higher within the Honors program.
+To be a George Whitworth Scholar, a student must complete one of these two tracks.
 No more than nine honors credits can be earned within a single department.
 Honors courses cannot be taken for P/NC.
 If an Honors course is audited, it will not count toward the Honors requirements.

 To graduate as George Whitworth Scholars, students must finish their degrees with a 3.5 cumulative GPA.
-Students who do not meet these requirements will still be enriched by these experiences, but will not graduate with George Whitworth honors.
+Students who do not meet these requirements will still be enriched by these experiences, but will not graduate as George Whitworth Scholars.

 HN 300HThe Motivated Project1